hubzero/hzn-pubs-spa/README.md

 You can do all sorts of trickery for development environment purposes ... but at the end of the day, there needs to be a `main.js` in `app/componentes/com_pubs/site/assets/js/`.

+*You will need to change this for your environment in the `shadow-cljs.edn` file.*